Experimental evidence of Tc enhancement above 50 K and diode and paramagnetic-Meissner effects, in Nickelate films on highly reduced $SrTiO_3$: Discussion

-If in fact, the film's layers in close proximity with the substrate are responsible for the elevated $T_c $ observed, then the top layers of the film serve to protect the bottom layers from ambient effects, and the reduced substrate serves as an effective oxygen getter, keeping the film well reduced over time.
+If in fact, the film's layers in close proximity to the substrate are responsible for the elevated $T_c $ observed, then the top layers of the film serve to protect the bottom layers from ambient effects, and the reduced substrate serves as an effective oxygen getter, keeping the film well reduced over time.
 We noticed aging effects of our films in which over a few months became very resistive, and the STO substrates lost their blackness and returned to their normal whitish transparent color.
 This obviously originated in the reduced STO absorbing oxygen from the air, indicating its strong efficiency as a getter even at room temperature. \\

-The STEM and EDS results of Figs. 1 and 4 verify that the main phase involved in the elevated $T_c$ in the present study is still the infinite-layer phase with equal [Nd+Sr] and [Ni] concentrations.
-But this comes with a modification that the oxygen content can vary between 2 and 3 as found by others \cite{Rossi2024,Parzyck2024,Raji2023}.
+As discussed before the STEM and EDS results of Figs. 1 and 4 indicate that the phases involved in the present study are the various RP phases with n=2, 3, 4 and n$\rightarrow\infty$ and the IL phase.
+Though equal average atomic fractions of [Nd+Sr] and [Ni+Ti] were found in both NSNO2red1.5h and NSNO2red6h films, the Ni aggregation in them renders them inhomogeneous and allows for the various RP phases to exist in different regions of these films.
+Possibly, the well oxygenated 327 phase that showed the highest $\rm T_c$ under pressure ($\sim$80 K) and $\sim$40 K at ambient pressure is also responsible to the elevated $\rm T_c$ that we observed in the present study.
+Since our films are highly reduced, it could be that similar to the cuprates, they are like the electron doped superconductors.
 The XRD in Fig. 2 (a) points to the presence of the infinite-layer nickelate phase, that was reported already in the pioneering study in which superconductivity in the nickelates was first observed \cite{Hwang}.
 Figure 2 (b) clearly shows that we have two Meissner transition temperatures in NSNO1red1h which was reduced for 1 h.
-The fact that in Fig. 5 (a) where the low $T_c$ transition at 7 K is absent, is due to the 6 h long annealing of NSNO2red6h, since in another quarter of the NSNO2 film reduced for 1.5 h to produce NSNO2red1.5h, the 7 K transition was clearly seen (not shown).
+In Fig. 5 (a), where the low $\mathrm{T}_\mathrm{c}$ transition at 7 K is absent, this is due to the 6 h long annealing of NSNO2red6h, since in another quarter of the NSNO2 film reduced for 1.5 h to produce NSNO2red1.5h, the 7 K transition was clearly seen (not shown).
 The XRD of NSNO2red6h film showed no film peaks besides a small remanence "knee" of the (002) peak of the perovskite phase.
-This is explained in section A and Fig. S1 of the supplement.
+This is explained in section 1 and Fig. S1 of the supplement.